jorgeasaurus/WinGet-Manifest-Fetcher/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 📄 Documentation Website

+A beautiful HTML documentation site is available in the `docs/` folder.
+You can view it locally by opening `docs/index.html` in your web browser.

 ## 🙏 Acknowledgments